-Realizing that racing successfully in every Connecticut town may be a lifetime accomplishment, the Founders of this Society have formulated a set of policies, procedures and definitions to recognize and validate runners’ attempts to achieve this goal.
+Realizing that racing successfully in every Connecticut town may be a lifetime accomplishment, provided below are a set of definitions to recognize and validate runners’ attempts to achieve this goal.
 Ultimately, it is the runner, not the Society, which determines the obtainment of this achievement.

 1. Towns – There are 169 towns in Connecticut.
 Most towns contain several villages.
 Completion of races within two or more villages of the same town constitutes completion of only one town.
 Listings and a map of official Connecticut towns are available on the DEBTiConn website and other Internet sources.